- You’re officially in the second trimester—congratulations!

 Welcome to the second trimester!
-14 weeks pregnant marks a lot of changes—you might be feeling less nauseated, hungrier, and more energetic.
-That’s because you’re embarking on what’s known as the “honeymoon phase” of pregnancy.
-Starting with pregnancy week 14, the second trimester is the time to get some exercise, get some to-do’s done, and have some fun.
+14 weeks pregnant marks a lot of changes; you’re embarking on what’s known as the “honeymoon phase” of pregnancy.
+Starting with pregnancy week 14, the second trimester is the time to get some exercise, get some to-do’s done and have some fun.
 Enjoy!

-At 14 weeks pregnant, baby is as big as a peach, measuring 3.4 inches and weighing in at 1.5 ounces.
-Baby has almost doubled in weight since last week, and keeps on growing at super speed at week 14.
+At 14 weeks pregnant, baby is as big as a peach, measuring about 3.4 inches and weighing in around 1.5 ounces.
+Baby has almost doubled in weight in the last week or so and keeps on growing at super-speed at week 14.

 At 14 weeks pregnant, symptoms you felt in the first trimester might be fading.
 But don’t be surprised if they don’t vanish right away.
 Be patient and take it easy!
 Here are some new pregnancy symptoms you may be feeling at 14 weeks: